How HIV gets treated nowadays in the US

 National HIV/AIDS Strategy (NHAS)All Americans

-PEPFAR (President’s Emergency Plan for AIDS Relief)People living with HIV/AIDS in low- and middle-income countries
+PEPFAR (President’s Emergency Plan for AIDS Relief)Folks dealing with AIDS in low- and middle-income countries.

 Affordable Care Act (ACA)All Americans